russelsantos19/100-days-of-code/log.md

 **Thoughts**:   By the grace of God, I enjoy what I'm doing.
 This is my 3rd week and 100 days of code really helped me to code every day.

 **Link(s) to work**: [Veterinary Website](https://bitbucket.org/russelsantos/vets-vue/branch/dev)

+### Day 22: July 15, 2020 Wednesday

+**Today's Progress**: I'd be able to code a little today because I became busy in my sideline.
+But I'd be able to design some of the elements in my project.

+**Thoughts**:   I learn and happy to know more about style binding in vue.js.
+It's really great to know it.
+I want to show this project website to everyone when it is finished.

+**Link(s) to work**: [Veterinary Website](https://bitbucket.org/russelsantos/vets-vue/branch/dev)